nasa/astrobee_android/gs_examples/sci_cam_image/readme.md

 1. Take a single picture

     Take a single picture.
-It will be published via ROS as a preview image of dimenions 640x480 pixels (this is customizable, see below), and it will be will be saved to disk on HLP at full resolution.
+It will be published via ROS as a preview image of dimensions 640x480 pixels (this is customizable, see below), and it will be will be saved to disk on HLP at full resolution.

     If continuous picture taking is on before this option is invoked (see